 Almost twenty years ago Karen left her hometown of Philadelphia to pursue expat life, and she’s still loving it.
 Once co-editor of a literary magazine in Philadelphia, she now lives in Bogota, Colombia, and writes about what moves her; eating, traveling and listening to people’s fascinating stories.

-Peter, once chef of a very hectic kitchen in Venezuela, continues to exercise his love of food on a much more personal level.
+Peter, once chef at a very hectic kitchen in Venezuela, continues to exercise his love of food on a much more personal level.
 When he’s not administering businesses in Colombia, he’s trying out interesting flavor combinations in his own kitchen, or tasting new dishes thought up by the talented chefs in Colombia.

 What is the mission of Flavors of Bogota?